govau/content-guide/_accessibility-inclusivity/wcag.md

 Content with a good [readability level]({{ site.baseurl }}/writing-style/#readability) helps users know what to do.
 This includes users with lower comprehension skills.

-We recommend you follow the level AAA WCAG criteria described here.

 ### Unusual words

 [WCAG criteria 3.1.3 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-meaning-idioms){:rel="external"}